Parcel-NExT/Parcel_NExT/Parcel Open Standard/README.md

 Since payloads are attachments, and from a lean structure perspective nodes DO NOT NEED to be aware of underlying implementation and content styles and payload type, it makes sense to keep payloads completeme separate to nodes and make nodes NOT aware of payloads.
 Similarly, graph runtime should store in separate file data section.

+### Procedural Context: Implementation

+(Also see Observation 20240126, pending rephrasing and documenting it here)

+We realized that For procedural context, we just need (un)conditional jump and variable read/write - like any typical minimal turing complete logic.
+A DSL based approach is to define conditions and potential paths in a list and the first valid option is taken as next step.

+The latest specification/implementation in Parcel.NExT however, handles conditions inside flow control implementation using attribute values, and the paths defined are just for reference purpose only.
+This way there is no need for DSL, and everything is declarative.
+The maintainence of current flow control state can be managed inside payload as a localized state, and the flow control element itself decides which next step to take based on its current state, and flow control logic.

 ## References